hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

 date: 2023-07-14
 ---

-I see you want to hire a developer to work on developer tooling, developer experience, and the generally intangible but admirable goal of "making life better for devs".
+I see you want to hire a developer to work on internal developer tooling, developer experience, and the generally intangible but admirable goal of "making life better for devs".
 That's awesome; you've got one hell of a challenge ahead of you.
 This role is extremely difficult to hire for.
 In my opinion, and in my experience, it's been the most difficlt role in the company outside of senior leadership, and the most likely to fail; if there ever was a role that burns people out, it's this one.